 From heating costs and grocery bills to healthcare expenses and student loan debt, stress levels related to finances decrease if you have the money to pay your bills.

-If you think of financial planning as part of your overall wellness, the idea of budgeting can feel like part of your long-term self-care routine.
+If you think of financial planning to improve your net worth as part of your overall wellness, the idea of budgeting can feel like part of your long-term self-care routine.

 A healthy financial life contributes to your overall well-being by reducing stress levels and boosting quality of life and mental health.